Wild & Rise · Canadian Kindergarten

 Aim for 2–3 sessions this week · 10–20 min each

-• We know the story, letters, and sounds of our name.
+We know the story, the letters, and the sounds of our name.
 Today we go further with new tools.
-Pick different activities each time.
-There's enough here for several full sessions.

 • Paint your name on large paper.

-• Make your name in playdough.
-Roll a snake for each letter.
+• Make your name in playdough, rolling a snake for each letter.

 • Write your name in chalk outside.

-• Write your name from memory, no reference.
+• Write your name from memory, with no reference to look at.

 Letters and Names